 Mt Karisimbi is the highest of the Virunga volcanoes at 4507m above sea level and fifth highest in Africa.
 It is along the Rwanda and DR Congo border on the western rift valley.
 It derives its name from ‘amasimbi’ which means “white shell” in Kinyarwanda because of the white-capped summit a result of hail and sleet accumulating.
 The Karisimbi hike is strenuous but rewarding taking two days for the total journey starting through Bisoke.
 You have chances of sighting birds, several primates including gorillas on rare occasions and remarkable scenery.

-Musanze caves are due to volcanic eruption, which formed an underground space large enough for humans to enter.
+Musanze caves are due to volcanic eruption which formed an underground space large enough for humans to enter.
 They are two Kilometers long with walkways and stairs that take you to the dark interior of the caves.
 This activity can be done after your morning gorilla tracking.

 Dian Fossey tomb tour in Volcanoes national park

 Trekking to the Dian Fossey tomb gives you an insight in the life of Dian Fossey and gorilla conservation in the Virunga region.
 You will learn more about her interest in the gorillas and how over the years gorilla conservation picked on which later led to gorilla tourism.
-Part of the distance, you travel in car until you reach the start of the trail head where you trek for about 1 – 2 hours.
+For part of the distance, you will travel in car until you reach the start of the trail head where you trek for about 1 – 2 hours.
 You have chances of sighting some forest animals like the elephants, buffaloes, forest hogs, and several bird species.

 You arrive at Dian Fossey house where she was mysteriously murdered in 1985 and later buried next to Digit her favorite gorilla friend.
 The gorilla grave yard has about 20 gorillas buried here that were killed either by poachers or by natural causes.